valentinradu/Trellis/README.md

 ## Multi-threading

 Firestarter expects all its methods to be called on the main thread.
-However, since the `receive(action:)` method of the worker is async, you can always offload the work to multiple threads as long as you return to the main thread before returning the result (e.g. using `receive(on:)` in `Combine`)
+However, since the `receive(action:)` method of the reducer is async, you can always offload the work to multiple threads as long as you return to the main thread before returning the result (e.g. using `receive(on:)` in `Combine`)

 ## SwiftUI example